This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Things to consider when putting soil on top of concrete

 If you intend to lay grass on the soil, drainage is vital to ensuring the grass can grow on top of the concrete.
-Without adequate drainage, water will collect and prevent oxygen from getting into the soil.
+Water collects and prevents oxygen from getting into the soil without adequate drainage.
 This will ultimately result in the grass or other plants dying out.

 Look into proper drainage measures when putting soil on top of concrete